SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/configure-legacy-public-folders-for-hybrid.md

 You will point to all of the proxy public folder mailboxes that you created in [Step 2: Make remote public folders discoverable](configure-legacy-public-folders-for-hybrid.md#Discoverable) to enable theExchange Online organization to access the on-premises public folders.

-Run the following command in **Windows PowerShell**:
+Run the following command in Exchange Online PowerShell.
+To learn how to use Windows PowerShell to connect to Exchange Online, see **Connect to Exchange Online PowerShell**.

 ```
 Set-OrganizationConfig -PublicFoldersEnabled Remote -RemotePublicFolderMailboxes PFMailbox1,PFMailbox2,PFMailbox3
 ```

 You must wait until Active Directory synchronization has completed to see the changes.
 This process can take up to 3 hours to complete.
 If you don't want to wait for the recurring synchronizations that occur every three hours, you can force directory synchronization at any time.
-For detailed steps to force directory synchronization, see [Force directory synchronization](http://technet.microsoft.com/en-us/library/jj151771.aspx).
+For detailed steps to force directory synchronization, see [Force directory synchronization](https://technet.microsoft.com/library/jj151771.aspx).
 Office 365 randomly selects one of the public folder mailboxes that's supplied in this command.

 > [!IMPORTANT]
 > An Office 365 user who is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access legacy or Exchange 2016 on-premises public folders.
 See the Knowledge Base article [Exchange Online users can't access legacy on-premises public folders](https://go.microsoft.com/fwlink/p/?LinkId=699451) for a solution.